sugarlabs/musicblocks/CONTRIBUTING.md

 Mentioning AI assistance in your pull request description is optional but encouraged for transparency.

+#### Using AI/LLM tools for code changes

+AI tools such as ChatGPT, Copilot, or other LLMs may assist contributors in understanding the codebase or drafting code changes.
+However, contributors remain fully responsible for the code they submit.

+When using AI tools:

+- Ensure you understand the generated code before including it in a pull request.
+- Verify that the code follows project style and architecture.
+- Avoid submitting large AI-generated patches without manual review.
+- Run linting, formatting, and tests before submitting changes.
+- Ensure the generated code does not introduce licensing issues.

+#### AI-assisted pull requests

+If AI tools were used while preparing a pull request:

+- Clearly review and test all generated changes.
+- Keep pull requests small and focused.
+- Avoid submitting unrelated modifications suggested by AI.
+- Be prepared to explain the reasoning behind the changes during review.

+AI tools should assist development, but they should not replace understanding of the codebase.

 ### Before You Push

 Run these commands locally before submitting a PR: